davidben/http-client-hint-reliability/draft-davidben-http-client-hint-reliability.md

 the Accept-CH and Vary response headers.

-When a user agent receives an HTTP response containing a Critical-CH header, it first processes the Accept-CH header as described in Section 3.1 of
+When a user agent receives an HTTP response containing a Critical-CH header, it first processes the Accept-CH header as described in {{Section 3.1 of RFC8942}}.
-{{RFC8942}}.
 It then performs the following steps:

-1. If the request did not use a safe method (Section 4.2.1 of {{RFC7231}}), ignore the Critical-CH header and continue processing the response as usual.
+1. If the request did not use a safe method ({{Section 4.2.1 of RFC7231}}), ignore the Critical-CH header and continue processing the response as usual.

 2. If the response was already the result of a retry, ignore the Critical-CH header and continue processing the response as usual.

 3. Determine the Client Hints that would have been sent given the updated Accept-CH value, incorporating the user agent's local policy and user preferences.
-See also Section 2.1 of {{RFC8942}}.
+See also {{Section 2.1 of RFC8942}}.

 4. Compare this result to the Client Hints which were sent.
 If any Client Hint listed in the Critical-CH header was not previously sent and would now have been sent, retry the request with the new preferences.
 Otherwise, continue processing the response as usual.